wung-s/doc.sitespeed.io/faq/index.md

 ~~~

 ## Can I use sitespeed on Windows?
 Yes we hope it will work!
+We don't have any continous integration setup for Windows, so it is hard for us to test that it really work.